Esther Panitch: Personal life

+Panitch met her husband Roger in 1997 at a singles event at the local Jewish Federation in Miami.
+They have two sons and one daughter.
+Her children attended Young Judea summer camp.

 Political career

-In February 2022, Panitch announced her campaign for the Georgia House of Representatives District 51 seat after Mike Wilensky, the only Jewish member of the Georgia General Assembly announced that he would not seek re-election.
+In February 2022, Panitch announced her campaign for the Georgia House of Representatives District 51 seat after Mike Wilensky, the only Jewish member of the Georgia General Assembly, announced that he would not seek re-election.
 The District 51 seat was open after being vacated by Josh McLaurin, who was running for the Georgia State Senate.

 After winning the Democratic primary, Panitch defeated Republican nominee Peter Korman in the November general election.
 Both Panitch and Korman are Jewish, ensuring that the 157th Georgia General Assembly would have at least one Jewish member.

-In January 2023, Panitch invited Miriam Udel, a Yiddish professor at Emory University, to become the first female orthodox rabbi to give the opening prayer at the Georgia House of Representatives.
-After the Goyim Defense League distributed Antisemitic fliers in suburban Atlanta, including at Panitch's home, she sponsored a bill that would adopt IHRA definition of Antisemitism as Georgia law.
+In January 2023, Panitch invited Miriam Udel, a Yiddish professor at Emory University, to become the first female Orthodox rabbi to give the opening prayer at the Georgia House of Representatives, which she did on February 1, also making her the first female Orthodox rabbi to give an opening prayer at any state legislature.